Looking for the best afternoon tea in London? You’ve arrived at the right place.

 Sweet treats include Popcorn Caramel Cookies and Mini Red Velvet Cupcakes alongside CBD-infused chocolates and a pot of Hemp Loose Leaf Tea.

-The Summer Farmacy High Tea is available Friday, Saturday and Sunday at 4pm and 4.30pm
+The Summer Farmacy High Tea is served Friday, Saturday and Sunday at 4pm and 4.30pm

 Prices start from £50pp